What is ADHD?

 Understanding ADHD is a step towards acknowledging it.

 Healthcare professionals use criteria guidelines from the American Psychiatric Association’s Diagnostic and Statistical Manual, Fifth Edition (DSM-5), to help diagnose ADHD.
-You can view the criteria in a shortened form for your information.
+You can view the criteria in a shortened form here:

 Tests which can be used include psychological tests such as the WISC_R and the Connors Rating Scale.